bokesan/icfpc2019/puzzle/README.md

 ## Approach

-We start with a one sqaure wall along the borders of the map and connect all outside squares to the nearest wall.
+We start with a one square wide wall along the borders of the map and connect all outside squares to the nearest wall.
 If we have too few vertices after that, more outside squares are randomly generated and connected until there are enough vertices.